~ On the blog ~

 Once you have Google Analytics running, the next step is to implement conversion tracking.
 Conversion tracking is essential for measuring the effectiveness of your page structure and marketing campaigns.
 Setting this up will drastically improve your ability to assess ROI.
 To integrate conversion tracking:

-• Identify Your Goal: Determine what action you want to track, for example, form submissions, downloads, or purchases.
+• Identify Your Goal: Identify the specific action(s) you wish to track, such as form submissions, downloads, or purchases.

 • Create a New Tag: Similar to adding Google Analytics, create a new tag, but this time select the appropriate conversion tracking type (like Google Ads or Facebook Pixel).